Ruth Seopedi Motau: Career

-After completing the three year course at Market Photo Workshop, Motau worked as intern at the Mail & Guardian newspaper (1993-1995), where she worked as photographer and picture editor from 1995-2002.
-She continued to work as picture editor for the South African newspapers The Sowetan (2004-2008) and for City Press (2008-2010).
+After completing the three-year course at Market Photo Workshop, Motau worked as intern at the Mail & Guardian newspaper (1993–1995), where she worked as photographer and picture editor from 1995 to 2002.
+She continued to work as picture editor for the South African newspapers The Sowetan (2004–2008) and for City Press (2008–2010).
 She has completed numerous documentary photo essays and series, among others Shebeens, Sonnyboy's Story, or Women and Municipal Service Delivery.
 Her work has been exhibited internationally and won numerous awards, its impact and legacy on documentary photography from South Africa is recognised through platforms such as the Photography Legacy Project (initiated by the Goodman Gallery, the David Goldblatt Legacy Trust and Wits Historical Papers).

 Methodology

 Her work focusses on the everyday and the ordinary lives of South Africans.
-To gain the trust of the participants and the communities she is working in, she gets aquainted with them.
+To gain the trust of the participants and the communities she is working in, she gets acquainted with them.
 She also tries her best to show the images to the people she photographed so that they are able to engage with the work.
 Motau references the former head of state Nelson Mandela as one of the people who also inspired her.
 She recounts how when she was tasked with photographing him, how he introduced himself even though it was very obvious who he was.
 Her work becomes visible through the humility in her attitude towards the people and stories she pursues, which are socio-political stories that effect our communities on a daily basis and that are usually overlooked for hard hitting tabloid stories.